raulmarinperez/osbdet/README.md

 # Open Source Big Data Educational Toolkit (OSBDET)
-OSBDET is a test environment creation tool which facilitates the creation of sandboxes containing a bunch of open source technologies all together.
+OSBDET is a test environment creation tool which facilitates the build of sandboxes containing a bunch of open source technologies altogether.
 These tests environments are targeting people who want to take their first steps with Big Data technologies easily.

 The following are some of the Big Data frameworks that OSBDET is able to bring into a test environment: